New Construction Homes

 - If you sign in town we go to your title and escrow signing in case questions arise.

 - As a gift, our New Construction Home Inspector spends 2-3 hours testing things that people cannot see.
 He verifies that your new home functions correctly, which may save you thousands.
 See our blog on Getting a New Construction Home Inspection.

 - All of our knowledge and experience are yours forever.

 We Sell Las Vegas, Henderson, and North Las Vegas

 Call or text us today with any questions or for an appointment to see some of these great homes- 702-750-7599

 This website and information are made available for you to explore by Kurt Grosse with Realty One Group.
 Kurt is a Las Vegas Top Producing Realtor since 1996 and a former Nevada Building Engineer (PE, CE).

-His goal with both buyers and sellers is to use his skills and knowledge to protect them in this ever-changing Las Vegas Real Estate Market.
+His goal with both buyers and sellers is to use his skills and knowledge to protect them and their investments.
+Houses are not built perfectly.
 With how quickly homes are built in Southern Nevada, his skills are invaluable.
 Email, text, or fill out the form in the footer and we will be in touch shortly.

 Links To 55+ Information Pages